 Ability to track their own progress

 Lexia helps students understand their progress and take ownership as they move through the scope and sequence.
-Achievement certificates highlight newly mastered skills using the “I can” statements.
-The student dashboard lets students see a visual representation of their journey through the 18 levels of the program, which helps build competence and reinforce that knowledge is gained through effort.
+The student dashboards in both instructional programs let students see a visual representation of their journey and help build competence and reinforce that knowledge is gained through effort.

 Continuous opportunities for individualized practice with scaffolded support

 Lexia helps students face challenges scaffolded to their own skill level with a visual interface that adapts based on student performance.
 When students continuously struggle, the program alerts the teacher who can then work directly with these students in a targeted fashion to help them apply alternative strategies to the concept.

 School-to-home connections and support for collaboration in the classroom

 Lexia helps students share their progress on tasks, celebrate each other’s successes, or be peer mentors for one another.
 Data reports can also be sent home with a student to inform a parent of how hard the student is working and remind the parent to support a growth perspective at home